ska-sa/spead2/doc/py-send.rst

 Blocking send
 ^^^^^^^^^^^^^

-.. py:class:: spead2.send.UdpStream(thread_pool, hostname, port, config, buffer_size=524288)
+.. py:class:: spead2.send.UdpStream(thread_pool, hostname, port, config, buffer_size=524288, socket=None)

    Stream using UDP.
 Note that since UDP is an unreliable protocol, there is no guarantee that packets arrive.